First look: UCLA’s new building proves that sustainability doesn’t have to be high-tech

 The building’s unique approach to sustainability is aimed at achieving LEED Gold.
 As the architects put it in a statement, the goal is to regulate the building more passively, instead of using tech: “innovative building systems and elemental materials are distilled towards a holistic and efficient structure rather than adding layers of sustainable technology.”

 The architects replaced the old building’s exterior structure with thick concrete walls, using “tilt up” construction commonly found on industrial projects.
 These concrete walls “eliminate the need for waterproofing and insulation, and minimize the construction footprint and waste,” the architects say in a statement.
-They enwrap a series of semi-indoor courtyards; these open-air workspaces and gardens—one of which is marked by ornamental Acacia trees—exist outside, but within the protection of the structure.
+They enwrap a series of semi-indoor courtyards; these open-air workspaces and gardens—one of which is marked by ornamental acacia trees—exist outside, but within the protection of the structure.

-This passive approach to architecture and sustainability allows students and faculty members to use these hybrid indoor-outdoor spaces freely, without a concern for energy-borrowing air conditioning or heating units.
+This passive approach to architecture and sustainability allows students and faculty members to use these hybrid indoor-outdoor spaces freely, without a concern for energy-borrowing air-conditioning or heating units.
 They also help passively cool a series of indoor workspaces staggered between the open-air areas.
 “These three interstitial yards strengthen the flow from interior to exterior and embrace the temperate Southern California climate, eliminating reliance on mechanical cooling in two shared production spaces,” the architects add.

 The new studio campus was funded by a $20 million gift from gallerist Margo Leavin in 2016, the largest made by an alumna.
 “I’m grateful that my career in the Los Angeles art world has afforded me the opportunity to support those at the very heart of this community: artists,” Leavin said in a statement.
 “The students, alumni, and faculty from the art department at UCLA shape the future of the arts in Los Angeles and beyond.
 It would be my wish that others who are passionate about the future of the arts—especially other women who have enjoyed professional success—will join me in harnessing their resources to benefit those who are still developing their creative practices.
 We need to remember that without artists, there would be no art world.”